Tragic Week (Guatemala): Aftermath

 San José fort was in similar situation to that of Matamoros, except that the ammunition had been dispatched more recklessly; the ground was so littered with empty cases that it was difficult to walk.
 Given the large ammunition at the ex-president's disposal, it was remarkable that he surrendered so soon; but the troops were unreliable, deserting in great numbers to the Unionists at every opportunity.
 Several hundred went missing every night during the Tragic Week.
 Afterwards, those caught trying to escape were killed on the spot by their officers.
 The troops still fighting were weakened by hunger, not because of lack of supplies, but rather due to miserable management of the commissariat.

 Several attempts were made to take the Military Academy by force and to lynch the former president, but they all were strongly repelled by the Unionist guards as the party leaders were determined to return to a democracy ruled by law as soon as possible.
-Even so, they failed to prevent an angry mob from lynching twelve Cabrerists with clubs and machetes in Central Square. zNor could they prevent arsonists from destroying the central railway station; thick, suffocating clouds of smoke poured over the city, literally obscuring the sun.
+Even so, they failed to prevent an angry mob from lynching twelve Cabrerists with clubs and machetes in Central Square.
+Nor could they prevent arsonists from destroying the central railway station; thick, suffocating clouds of smoke poured over the city, literally obscuring the sun.
 Civic leadership regained control and three days later, Guatemala city had resumed its normal appearance.
 There was no victory celebration; citizens were busy rebuilding, treating the thousands wounded, and mourning the 800 killed.

 Estrada Cabrera loyal adherents until the end

-Estrada Cabrera finally surrendered on April 14, 1920 along with his only loyal friend, Peruvian poet José Santos Chocano.
+Estrada Cabrera finally surrendered on April 14, 1920, along with his only loyal friend, Peruvian poet José Santos Chocano.